moamel-hashim/agent-show-case/README.md

 ## Features
 - User can view a list of Valorant characters
-- User can click on the character card to view a short discription about the character
+- User can click on the character card to view a short description about the character
 - When a user click on the view ability button they will be redirected to a new page where they can see a short video of the character ability and a description
 - User can favorite a character
 - User can delete a character from their favorite